Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use the IAM Systems Manager Parameter Store to generate database credentials.
 Use an IAM profile for ECS tasks to restrict access to database credentials to specific containers only.
 - [ ] Use IAM Secrets Manager to store database credentials.
 Use an IAM inline policy for ECS tasks to restrict access to database credentials to specific containers only.
 - [ ] Use the IAM Systems Manager Parameter Store to store database credentials.
-Use IAM roles for ECS tasks to restrict access to database credentials lo specific containers only
+Use IAM roles for ECS tasks to restrict access to database credentials to specific containers only
 - [x] Use IAM Secrets Manager to store database credentials.
 Use IAM roles for ECS tasks to restrict access to database credentials to specific containers only.

 ### A company discovers a billing anomaly in its AWS account.
 A security consultant investigates the anomaly and discovers that an employee.
 Who left the company 30 days ago still has access to the account.
 The company has not monitored account activity in the past.
 The security consultant needs to determine.
 Which resources have been deployed or reconfigured by the employee as quickly as possible.
 Which solution will meet these requirements?